StarTuz/virtue/DESIGN_DOCUMENT.md

 *   **Default Prototype Character**: **Helga**, a female Paragon.

 ### 2.3 Locations
-*   **The Virtual Swirl**: The multiverse's only 24/7 confectionery and bakery.
+*   **The Virtue Swirl**: The multiverse's only 24/7 confectionery and bakery.
 Famous for its hypnotic, cinnamon-infused pastries that restore stamina and morale.
 A copyright-safe homage to the "warp zones" or beloved hangouts of old.

 ## 3. Core Gameplay Pillars